CommandLineLabs/completegeek/docs/getting-started.md

 After your computer reboots, you'll need to run the command prompt.
 Search for "cmd" and click the "Command Prompt" application.

 Once you're in the "Command Prompt" application, you'll see a black screen with white text.
 This is the Windows version of the Linux command-line prompt.
 You type commands and hit enter to have your computer do things.
+All of this will make a lot more sense once we cover the Linux command-line, but unfortunately we kind of have to dump you in the deep end right now to get things going.

 Our next step is to create our virtual machine files.
 You'll need to decide where to store them, and then navigate to where you want to keep them.
-(All of this will make a lot more sense once we cover the Linux command-line, but unfortunately we kind of have to dump you in the deep end right now to get things going.)

 The prompt itself shows what directory you are in.
 For instance, when I started Command Prompt, my prompt was "`C:/Users/jms`".
 Yours will be different unless your initials are also "JMS."
 You'll use the following commands to see directory contents and change directories: